SAMSON#

 Returns:

-A state updater or None if could not create one
+A state updater, or None if SAMSON cannot create one.

 Return type: